Molly Noble

 Teacher

 Molly Noble serves on the faculty of the College of Marin Drama Department, teaching Beginning Acting, Movement and Voice For the Actor and Introduction to the Theatre.
-She directs annually on the James Dunn Main Stage as well as in the Studio Theatre: past productions include David Copperfield, Maple and Vine, The Seagull, Misalliance, Big Love, Arabian Nights and Five Women Wearing The Same Dress.
+She directs annually on the James Dunn Main Stage as well as in the Studio Theatre.
+Past productions include: A Doll’s House, Twelfth Night, Middletown, The Skin Of Our Teeth, David Copperfield, Maple and Vine, The Seagull, Misalliance, Big Love, Arabian Nights and Five Women Wearing The Same Dress.

 Additionally, Molly spent a year as special guest faculty at the American School, London.
 She directed The Crucible and Much Ado About Nothing as well as teaching acting in the high school drama department.